architect/arc.codes/src/views/docs/en/guides/developer-experience/dependency-management.md

 ---
 title: Using dependencies in your functions
+category: Developer experience
 description: Architect dependency structure and hydration
 ---

 All serverless applications have project level dependencies and function level dependencies.
 Project level dependencies are defined at the root of the project.
 Lambda functions within a project are deployed individually and subsequently need to package their own dependencies.
 Different deployment frameworks handle this in different ways depending on the runtime; Architect projects encourage single responsibility functions with the minimum number of dependencies.
 This intentional isolation leads to easier debugging, faster coldstart and least privilege security.

 ## Node